Context & Purpose

 PHASE 3: Develop a recognised carbon credit framework (September 2018)

-The next phase is to develop a recognized carbon methodology, to measure carbon emissions and make carbon credits available for sale under the Vancouver Carbon Standard.
+The next phase is to develop a recognized carbon methodology, to measure carbon emissions and make carbon credits available for sale under the Verified Carbon Standard.

 Phase 4: Design, Implement and evaluate a pilot study (April 2019)